jeannesorin/jeannesorin.github.io/_pages/about.md

 ---

 Welcome!
-I am an applied microeconomist doing research at the intersection of development economics, urban / spatial economics and environmental economics.
+I am an economist doing research at the intersection of development economics, urban / spatial economics and environmental economics.

-In July 2026 I will join UC Berkeley Goldman School of Public Policy as an Assistant Professor, after a one year postdoc at the Institute for Climate and Sustainable Growth at the University of Chicago.
+In July 2026 I will join UC Berkeley Goldman School of Public Policy as an Assistant Professor, after a one year postdoc at [the Institute for Climate and Sustainable Growth at the University of Chicago](https://climate.uchicago.edu/people/jeanne-sorin/).

-In my [Job Market Paper](/assets/pdf/Sorin_JMP.pdf), I examine how land acquisition threatens the net returns of road improvements in Kampala, Uganda.
+In my [Job Market Paper](/assets/pdf/Sorin_JMP.pdf), I examine how land acquisition can distort road improvement projects and threaten their net returns in Kampala, Uganda.

 More broadly, I study the challenges faced by developing cities, focusing on transportation infrastructure and environmental hazards.
 To that end, I use quantitative spatial models, novel survey data and randomized control trials in order to answer policy-relevant questions.
 My current projects span Uganda, Indonesia, India and (historical) France.